lhm0/rotating_display/README.md

   <img src="images/figure19.jpeg" style="display: inline-block; margin: 20px; max-width: 600px">
 </p>

 **Figure 19:** Note: The Hall sensor is the only component, that is inserted through the holes from the soldering side!
-It needs to be installed before you insert the Arduino nano, as the Hall sensor is soldered on the component side of the PCB.
+It must be installed before inserting the Arduino nano, because the Hall sensor is soldered to the component side of the board, underneath the Arduino nano.

 <p align="center">
   <img src="images/figure20.jpeg" style="display: inline-block; margin: 20px; max-width: 600px">